Central Alabama Community College

 Key Highlights

-- ✦Established through the Alabama State Legislature Act No. 93 in 1963, with its first college opening in 1965.
+- ✦Founded through the Alabama State Legislature Act No. 93 of 1963, with its predecessor opening in 1965.

 - ✦Formed by the 1989 merger of Alexander City State Junior College and Nunnelley State Technical College.

-- ✦Led by President Jeff Lynn, dedicated to fostering student success and community engagement.
+- ✦Led by President Jeff Lynn, fostering a supportive and engaging student experience.

 Timeline